mathewgomas-alfred/mathewgomas.io/user_manual/python_scripting/krita_python_plugin_howto.rst

         action.triggered.connect(self.exportDocument)

-This is an example of a `signal/slot connection <http://doc.qt.io/qt-5/signalsandslots.html>`_, which QT applications like Krita use a lot.
+This is an example of a `signal/slot connection <http://doc.qt.io/qt-5/signalsandslots.html>`_, which Qt applications like Krita use a lot.
 We'll go over how to make our own signals and slots a bit later.

 Restart Krita and your new action ought to now export the document.

 Creating configurable keyboard shortcuts
 ----------------------------------------

-Now, your new action doesn't show up in :menuselection:`Settings --> configure Krita --> Keyboard Shortcuts`.
+Now, your new action doesn't show up in :menuselection:`Settings --> Configure Krita --> Keyboard Shortcuts`.

 Krita, for various reasons, only adds actions to the shortcuts menu when they are present in an .action file.
 The action file to get our action to be added to shortcuts should look like this: